 So you start climbing and it may initially feel a bit intimidating.
 You might suffer from imposter syndrome and find it hard to muster the courage to step up in front of others.
 In that case, it’s up to everyone at the climbing centre to support that person and allow everyone to take a turn.
 When you approach a problem, be sure to look around for more reticent people and invite them to get on a problem or section of the wall before you.

 Follow these simple rule to step up your game.
 Climbing shoes not only help you stick to holds but they help to keep your sweaty feet off holds – never climb barefoot at indoor walls!
 Take them off when you visit the toilets.
 Use boot bananas or other fresheners to keep your shoes smelling fresh…or at least more fresh than they currently do!

-Always wait for it to fully dry, BEFORE climbing…otherwise Rosco and the rest of our hold cleaning teams will be very sad!
+Always wait for it to fully dry, BEFORE climbing…otherwise our hold cleaning teams will be very sad!
 It makes hold-cleaning much harder.